-The term protective equipment is defined the Personal Protective Regulations 1992 as all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety.
+The regulations define protective equipment as all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety.

 Examples of such equipment will be hard hats, high visibility jackets, protective footwear, goggles, life jackets, safety harnesses etc.

-Clothing affording protection against the weather such as waterproofs or insulated clothing is only deemed to be protective equipment if the use of it is necessary to protect employees against adverse climatic or weather conditions that otherwise may affect their health and safety.
+Clothing affording protection against the weather such as waterproofs or insulated clothing is only deemed to be protective equipment if its use is necessary to protect employees against adverse climatic or weather conditions that otherwise may affect their health and safety.

-The Personal Protective Equipment Regulations ensure that there is a legal duty for personal protective equipment to be appropriately selected by the employer and used by the employee where the risks cannot be controlled by other means.
+The regulations impose a legal duty on employers to provide appropriate personal protective equipment and on an employee to use it where the risks cannot be controlled by other means.

 Personal protective equipment should only be used as a last resort and where there are no other possibilities available.
-In the case of the use of working machinery all other effective safeguards such as glass screens should be evaluated before the worker is simply provided with goggles as protective eyewear.
+For example, in the case of working machinery, all other effective safeguards such as glass screens should be evaluated before the worker is simply provided with goggles as protective eyewear.

-The following are the key reasons why personal protective equipment should be considered as a last resort:
+The key reasons why personal protective equipment should be considered as a last resort are:

-- The personal protective equipment provided will only protect the individual person who is wearing it. if other measures are in place to control risks associated with certain machinery for example then the entire workforce will be protected.
+- The personal protective equipment provided will only protect the individual person who is wearing it.
+If other measures are in place to control risks associated with certain machinery, for example, the entire workforce will be protected.

-- When personal protection equipment is used the actual level of protection is very difficult to assess and therefore maximum levels of protection difficult to achieve.
-Effective protection using personal protective equipment requires each and every aspect of that equipment to be used, fitted and maintained correctly which places a certain pressure on the individual employee.
+- When personal protection equipment is used, the actual level of protection is difficult to assess and therefore maximum levels of protection hard to achieve.
+Effective protection using personal protective equipment requires every aspect of that equipment to be used, fitted and maintained correctly which places a certain pressure on the individual employee.

 - In some cases the personal protection equipment may restrict the wearers’ visibility or mobility.
-If this is the case extra health and safety hazards may be caused.
+This may cause extra health and safety hazards.

-The use of personal protective equipment therefore becomes apparent through a risk assessment required from other Health and Safety Legislation.
+The need for personal protective equipment becomes apparent through a risk assessment required of employers by other health and safety legislation, such as the Management of Health and Safety at Work Regulations 1999.

-In choosing the correct kind of personal protective equipment all of the hazards involved in the performance of the task must be considered and the most suitable equipment chosen.
+In choosing the correct kind of personal protective equipment all the hazards involved in the performance of the task must be considered and the most suitable equipment chosen.
+Employers should consider whether:

-- Is the equipment appropriate for the risk involved – full face protection may be more suitable than goggles for a particular task
+- the equipment is appropriate for the risk involved – full face protection may be more suitable than goggles for a task;

-- Does the equipment prevent or adequately control the risks associated with the task.
-In some cases protective gloves may impair the proper controlling of equipment and therefore create an increased hazard
+- the equipment prevents or adequately controls the risks associated with the task.
+In some cases protective gloves may impair the proper controlling of equipment and therefore create an increased hazard;

-- If more than one piece of equipment is being worn are they compatible – for example if a worker wears both a respirator and eye wear care should be taken to ensure that the respirator does not impede sight
+- if more than one piece of equipment is being worn, they compatible – for example, if a worker wears both a respirator and eye wear, care should be taken to ensure the respirator does not impede sight;

-- Can the equipment be adjusted to fit each individual wearer – if equipment does not fit an individual correctly then this will not be adequate protective equipment under the Regulations.
+- the equipment can be adjusted to fit each individual wearer – if equipment does not fit an individual correctly this will not be adequate protective equipment under the regulations.

 Certain equipment such as hard hats have certain standards which must be worn in relation to specific dangers.
 Both employers and employees should maintain that the appropriate standard of equipment is worn.

-Where an employee is required to ensure that an employee has the requisite personal protective equipment supplied to him the employer is also under a duty to ensure that appropriate information, instruction and training is provided to enable the employee to know the following:
+Where an employer is required to ensure an employee has the requisite personal protective equipment supplied to him, the employer is also under a duty to ensure that appropriate information, instruction and training is provided to enable the employee to know:

-- The risk or risks that the personal protective equipment will avoid or limit
+- the risks that the personal protective equipment will avoid or limit;

-- Any action which needs to be taken by the employee to ensure that the equipment remains in an efficient state, in efficient order and in good repair – how to recognise defects, how to fix them etc
+- any action which needs to be taken by the employee to ensure the equipment remains in an efficient state, in good repair – how to recognise and fix defects, etc.

 What duty do the Regulations impose on employees?

-All employees must take reasonable steps to ensure that all personal protective equipment is used appropriately.
-Specifically they must adhere to the following:
+Employees must take reasonable steps to ensure that all personal protective equipment is used appropriately.
+This includes:

-- The personal protective equipment must be used in line with all the instructions provided to them
+- using the personal protective equipment in line with all the instructions provided to them;

-- Employees must return all personal protective equipment back to the accommodation provided for it once they have finished with it, or at least take reasonable steps to do this
+- returning all personal protective equipment back to the accommodation provided for it once they have finished with it, or at least take reasonable steps to do this;

-- Employees must ensure that they undertake a full examination of equipment before use
+- ensuring they undertake a full examination of equipment before use;

-- All employees must exercise reasonable care when using any personal protective equipment provided to them and must ensure that they do not carry out any maintenance on faulty equipment unless they have full training and are authorised to do so.
+- exercising reasonable care when using personal protective equipment provided to them and ensuring they do not carry out any maintenance on faulty equipment unless they are trained and authorised to do so.